rajat-srivas/rajat-srivas/README.md

 ### Hi there, I am Rajat Srivastava 👋

-🔭 Professionally I’m currently working on Asp.Net Web API's along with SQL, ElasticSearch, RabbitMq etc.
+🔭 Professionally I work on Asp.Net Web API's along with SQL, ElasticSearch, RabbitMq etc.

 💻 System Desigb is my latest interest and I am activity learning more and more about it